MicrosoftLearning/mslearn-mlops/documentation/02-aml-job.md

 ## Instructions

-In the **src/model** folder, you'll find a Python script which reads CSV files from a datastore and uses the data to train a classification model.
+In the **src/model** folder, you'll find a Python script which reads CSV files from a folder and uses the data to train a classification model.
 In the **src** folder, you'll find a YAML file to define a job.
 There are values missing in the YAML file.
 It's up to you to complete it.

 - Create an Azure Machine Learning workspace and a compute instance.
-- Use the CLI (v2) to create a registered data asset with the following settings:
+- Use the CLI (v2) to create a registered data asset with the following configuration:
-    - **Name**: *diabetes-folder*
+    - **Name**: *diabetes-dev-folder*
-    - **Path**: The *Data* folder which contains the CSV file to train the model.
+    - **Path**: The **data** folder in the **experimentation** folder which contains the CSV file to train the model.
 The path should point to the folder, not to the specific file.

 <details>
 <summary>Hint</summary>